CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 System administrators MUST regularly inform themselves about current vulnerabilities and import security-related updates in a timely manner.
 Software updates and patches for web applications MUST be obtained from trusted sources only.
 You MUST be tested sufficiently before the roll-out.
 Before any updates or patches are installed, MUST always be sure that the original state of the web application can be restored.
 The current patch level MUST be documented.

 #### APP.3.1.A7 Protection against unauthorized automated use of web applications [Developer]
-Web applications MUST be protected against automated access by appropriate protection mechanisms, such as: For example, by setting limits on the number of access attempts in a given amount of time.
+Web applications MUST be protected against automated access by appropriate protection mechanisms, such as: For example, by setting limits on the number of access attempts in a given period of time.
 However, it MUST be taken into account how the limits affect the web application, e.g. For example, functional restrictions might occur for authorized users.

 ### 3.2 Standard requirements